ECHibiki/4Free-FSE/README.md

 Highlights the whole line in purple much like how greentext works<br/>
 <strong>Press ctrl+k for ｷﾀ━━━(ﾟ∀ﾟ)━━━!!</strong>
 Highlights just the word in dark gray<br/>

+## Thread Rebuilder
+Rebuild a thread from 4chan's archive.<br/>
+Simple system that could use some additions(posts links pointing to the same thread and not the archive thread)